Song Chunli

 Song Chunli (宋春丽, born 17 February 1951) is a Chinese film and television actress.
-She won two Golden Rooster Award for Best Actress, a Hundred Flowers Award for Best Supporting Actress and two Feitian TV Awards.
+She won two Golden Rooster Award for Best Actress, a Hundred Flowers Award for Best Supporting Actress and two Flying Apsaras Awards.

 Her recent work is television series Mother (2011).

+Biography

+Song was born into a working-class family in Ji County (now Jizhou District of Hengshui), Hebei, on 17 February 1951.
+She has an elder brother.